cacoco/codemetagenerator/README.md

 Available Commands:
-  add         Adds resources [authors, contributors, keywords] to the in-progress codemeta.json file clean       Clean the $HOME/.codemetagenerator directory edit        Edit an existing property value by key, e.g., 'foo' or 'foo.bar' or 'foo[1]', or 'foo[1].bar' in the in-progress codemeta.json file generate    Generate the final codemeta.json file to the optional output file or to the console help        Help about any command insert      Insert a new property with the given value by key, e.g., 'foo' or 'foo.bar' or 'foo[1]', or 'foo[1].bar' into the in-progress codemeta.json file licenses    List (or refresh cached) SPDX license IDs new         Start a new codemeta.json file.
-When complete, run "codemetagenerator generate" to generate the final codemeta.json file remove      Remove a property by key, e.g., 'foo' or 'foo.bar' or 'foo[1]', or 'foo[1].bar' from the in-progress codemeta.json file
+  add         Adds resources [authors, contributors, keywords] to the in-progress codemeta.json file clean       Clean the $HOME/.codemetagenerator directory delete      Delete an arbitrary key and its value in the in-progress codemeta.json file. generate    Generate the final codemeta.json file to the optional output file or to the console help        Help about any command licenses    List (or refresh cached) SPDX license IDs new         Start a new codemeta.json file.
+When complete, run "codemetagenerator generate" to generate the final codemeta.json file set         Set the value of an arbitrary key in the in-progress codemeta.json file.
 ```

 #### New